Become a part of shaping the European Art Therapy Landscape! We are looking for speakers/presenters for EFAT's 1st Conference.

 - Shared interests e.g. by population, approach, theme ... (presentations and workshops on the same field of interest will be grouped together to further interaction among the presenters and the audience)

 - Evidence of knowledge and skill in the field

 The deadline for submissions is 31st October 2019, at midnight Central European Time.

 !
-Presenters will receive 10% discount on EFAT's Conference fee; 25 % discount if the presenter is/becomes a member of EFAT or 20% for affiliate members.
+Presenters will receive 10% discount on EFAT's Conference fee or 35% discount if you are/become a full member of EFAT or 20% for affiliate members.